Our famous Yeoman Warder tours are the perfect way to begin your visit to the Tower of London.

 Learn about the Tower's iconic history as a fortress, palace and prison.
 Discover how William the Conqueror built the White Tower and hear tales of the prisoners who entered through Traitors' Gate.

 - Tours may be adapted or cancelled in poor weather conditions or to accommodate large crowds.

-Please be aware that parts of the Tower, including the Torture exhibition and sections of the Yeoman Warder tour, may seem frightening or scary to young children.
+- Parts of the Tower covered by the Yeoman Warder tour may seem frightening or scary to young children.